-Fannie Mae has adopted the approach proposed by the Alternative Reference Rates Committee ("ARRC") convened by the Federal Reserve Board, including recommended terms applicable to new issuances of SOFR-based floating rate securities (the "ARRC Endorsed Terms"), for determining an alternative reference rate for the floating rate Notes.
-The ARRC Endorsed Terms as adopted by Fannie Mae are set forth on Appendix E to this Offering Memorandum.
-In certain circumstances, as described in the ARRC Endorsed Terms, SOFR could be replaced as the Benchmark for the floating rate Notes following the occurrence of a Benchmark Transition Event and its related Benchmark Replacement Date.
-Benchmark Transition Events include the making of public statements or the publication of information by the administrator of SOFR or its regulatory supervisor that SOFR will no longer be provided or is no longer representative of underlying market or economic conditions.
-There can be no assurance that these events will be sufficient to trigger a change from SOFR in all circumstances where SOFR is no longer representative of market interest rates, or that Benchmark Transition Events for the floating rate Notes will align with similar developments in the related market or in other parts of the financial markets, such as the derivatives market.
+Fannie Mae has adopted the approach proposed by the Alternative Reference Rates Committee convened by the Federal Reserve Board, including recommended terms applicable to new issuances of SOFR-based floating rate securities for determining an alternative reference rate.
+The provisions for determining an alternative reference rate for the floating rate Notes (the "Benchmark Replacement Terms") are set forth on Appendix E to this Offering Memorandum.
+In certain circumstances, as described in the Benchmark Replacement Terms, 30-day Average SOFR could be replaced as the Benchmark for the floating rate Notes following the occurrence of a Benchmark Transition Event and its related Benchmark Replacement Date.
+Benchmark Transition Events include the making of public statements or the publication of information by the administrator of SOFR or its regulatory supervisor that 30-day Average SOFR will no longer be provided or is no longer representative of underlying market or economic conditions.
+There can be no assurance that these events will be sufficient to trigger a change from 30-day Average SOFR in all circumstances where 30-day Average SOFR is no longer representative of market interest rates, or that Benchmark Transition Events for the floating rate Notes will align with similar developments in the related market or in other parts of the financial markets, such as the derivatives market.

-Following a Benchmark Transition Event in respect of the floating rate Notes, the rate of interest on such Notes will instead be determined by reference to the next available alternative Benchmark set forth under the ARRC Endorsed Terms: the first alternative is a Benchmark rate selected or recommended by a relevant governmental body, the second alternative is an ISDA Fallback Rate and the third alternative is a Benchmark rate selected by

-Fannie Mae.
-If a particular Benchmark Replacement or Benchmark Replacement Adjustment cannot, in Fannie Mae's sole judgment, be determined (including due to administrative infeasibility), then the next-available Benchmark Replacement or Benchmark Replacement Adjustment set forth under the ARRC Endorsed Terms will apply.
-In determining administrative feasibility, Fannie Mae will take into account, among other things, technical and operational issues as well as any regulatory requirements, directives or pronouncements affecting its actions.
-There can be no assurance that any Benchmark Replacement (including any related Benchmark Replacement Adjustment) will be sufficient to produce the economic equivalent of SOFR on the Benchmark Replacement Date or over the lives of the floating rate Notes.
+Following a Benchmark Transition Event in respect of the floating rate Notes, the rate of interest on such Notes will instead be determined by reference to the next available alternative Benchmark set forth under the Benchmark Replacement Terms: the first alternative is a Benchmark rate selected or recommended by a relevant governmental body; the second alternative is an ISDA Fallback Rate; and the third alternative is a Benchmark rate selected by Fannie Mae.
+There can be no assurance that any Benchmark Replacement (including any related Benchmark Replacement Adjustment) will be sufficient to produce the economic equivalent of 30-day Average SOFR on the Benchmark Replacement Date or over the lives of the floating rate Notes.
 Moreover, upon a Benchmark Transition Event in respect of the floating rate Notes, systems and process constraints may preclude the adoption of a replacement index in a manner consistent with market consensus or investor expectations.
-Additionally, Fannie Mae cannot anticipate how long it will take to develop the systems and procedures necessary to adopt a specific Benchmark Replacement, which may delay and contribute to uncertainty and volatility surrounding any Benchmark transition for the floating rate Notes.

 Fannie Mae will have discretion with respect to certain elements of the Benchmark Replacement process, including determining whether a Benchmark Transition Event and Benchmark Replacement Date have occurred, determining which Benchmark Replacement is available, determining the earliest practicable Index Determination Date for using the Benchmark Replacement, determining Benchmark Replacement Adjustments (if not otherwise determined by applicable governing bodies or authorities) and making additional Benchmark Replacement Conforming Changes (including potential changes affecting the business day convention and Index Determination Date).
-If Fannie Mae, in its sole discretion, determines that an alternative index is not administratively feasible, including as a result of technical, administrative or operational constraints, then such alternative index will be deemed not subject to determination as of such date.
-Fannie Mae may determine that an alternative is not administratively feasible even if such rate has been adopted by other market participants for similar securities, and any such determination may adversely affect the liquidity, yields and market values of the floating rate Notes.
-Furthermore, if Fannie Mae selects an alternative index on any date as a result of a determination that an alternative appearing higher in the applicable list of alternatives is not administratively feasible and such higher alternative subsequently becomes administratively feasible, then Fannie Mae may elect to replace the previously selected alternative with such alternative appearing higher in the applicable list of alternative appearing higher in the